OpenRockets/web-dev-error-solutions/errors/nextjs/dealing-with-typeerror-cannot-read-properties-of-undefined-reading-map-in-next-js-middleware/README.md

+# 🐞 Dealing with `TypeError: Cannot read properties of undefined (reading 'map')` in Next.js Middleware

 This document addresses a common error encountered when working with Next.js Middleware: `TypeError: Cannot read properties of undefined (reading 'map')`.
 This typically arises when attempting to iterate over an array or object that hasn't been properly fetched or initialized before being accessed within the middleware.
 The error points to a `map()` call, but could be replaced by other array methods like `filter` or `reduce`, indicating that the problem lies in the data being processed, not the method itself.